MenchiniDev/AmazingPong/README.md

 to start the simulation, you have to enter a command w a s d, which gives the starting direction to the ball, then all the game will continue alone forever.hope you like this simulation, it's not much but I really enjoyed building the prediction method used by the first player and I wanted to share it with everyone <3. if you have any inquiries, please contact me at lorenzomenchini42@gmail.com

-new features will coming soon, with others type of old gaming played by the pc itleft!
+new features on the way, with more types of old games played on the itseft pc!